Riada125/Project-1/README.md

       }
     }
  ```
- During actual gameplay, the grid is invisible.
-But highlighed below for demonstration purposes:
+ During actual gameplay, the grid isn't visible, but is highlighed below for demonstration purposes:

  ![](./assets/screenshots/GridScreenshot.png)